cau-se/ARCHES-PiCar-X/docs/explore/adtf.md

 Observation systems, cyber-physical systems, or embedded systems in general can be viewed as distributed systems.
 Instead of business workflows spanning different data centers, these systems involve sensors and actuators as distinct processes that need integration into a modular core system.
 The objective is to develop an embedded software system where changing sensors or actuators does not impact other software components.

 The longstanding practice of developing embedded software using monolithic architectures has significantly influenced existing middleware and robotic systems.
 In these architectures, device drivers are often tightly coupled with the middleware used during the development of the embedded system~.
 This tight coupling creates challenges when attempting to generalize or adapt the software to other systems.
 For instance, when switching to a different middleware, the device driver must be redeveloped, even if the hardware logic remains unchanged.
-The same issue arises with algorithms that perform general tasks independent of the specific functions of the embedded system, such as pathfinding or image recognition.
+The same issue arises with algorithms that perform general tasks independent of the specific functions of the embedded system, such as path finding or image recognition.

 We decided to use the middleware [Robot Operating System (ROS)](https://ros.org), which boasts a large and active community, a clear roadmap for long-term support (LTS) releases, bindings for all popular programming languages, and a straightforward publish-subscribe mechanism.
 It is important to note that when referring to ROS in this context, we mean ROS1.
 A successor, ROS2, is being developed concurrently and is set to replace ROS1.